maelle/2022-rpkgdev-sicss/content/happy-place/slides/index.md

 ## Thank you!

-Thanks for listening, thanks R-Ladies Johannesburg for organizing! :pray:
+Thanks for listening, thanks SICSS-Covenant (in particular Emmanuel Olamijuwon) for organizing! :pray:

 Happy R package development! :package: